My soul, wait thou in silence for God only; for my expectation is from Him.

 Friend to Friend

 But there are also times when waiting in silence feels more like a bottomless pit from which there is no escape.
-The darkness is filled with fear and unanswered questions threaten my peace.
-I am lonely and don’t understand what God is doing.
-I am tired of being hurt and disappointed.
+The darkness is filled with fear.
+Unanswered questions threaten my peace.
+I am lonely.
+I don’t understand what God is doing.
+I am tired.
 Quitting seems like the easiest way out.
-My energy is gone, and no one seems to understand.

 I waited patiently for the LORD; He turned to me and heard my cry.
 He lifted me out of the slimy pit, out of the mud and mire; He set my feet on a rock and gave me a firm place to stand.
 He put a new song in my mouth, a hymn of praise to our God.
 Many will see and fear and put their trust in the LORD (Psalm 40:1-3, NIV).

 I had read the book of Psalms many times, but in the silence under my personal Juniper tree, it settled into my soul and really took root.
 I began to learn how to wait on God.
 I came to the precious place of desperation and cried out to Him.
 I made the deliberate choice to trust Him like the helpless child that I am.
 I began to realize that anyone or anything that makes me cry out to God could be counted as a blessing.

 I am learning to embrace the silent times of waiting as gifts from His hand to my life.
 So time under the Juniper tree is good.
 Sometimes I just need to be reminded.
 How about you?

 Thank You, Lord, for arranging the circumstances of my life so that I must stop and sit at Your feet in quiet solitude.
 Thank You for the healing I find there.
 Thank You for the new truths You give me.
 Help me apply those truths and then give me the strength and determination to share Your plan of deliverance with those who need your restoration.